 Arctic Center scholars carry on the long tradition of fieldwork with active archaeological, ethnographic, and environmental research programs in northern Canada in Labrador and Quebec, in Alaska, Mongolia, and Russia.
 Research questions include how humans adapted to the northern environment and developed vibrant cultures that sustained them for thousands of years.
 Modern issues of language preservation, cultural heritage preservation, sustainability, and the impacts of global warming are among the Center’s current research projects.

 Through its publications, exhibitions, festivals, and teaching, the Center promotes knowledge of the north and its peoples to both broad and specialized audiences.
 It encourages student and indigenous participation in its programs.
 Past exhibitions on Alaskan cultures, Eskimo art, Vikings, Genghis Khan, and the Ainu have reached wide audiences.
-A current exhibition on the narwhal (the ‘Arctic unicorn’) explores the function of the narwhal tusk and its mythology, Inuit relations, and climate vulnerabilities.
+A past exhibition on the narwhal (the ‘Arctic unicorn’) explored the function of the narwhal tusk and its mythology, Inuit relations, and climate vulnerabilities.
 A Smithsonian traveling exhibition on the boreal forest is being prepared to highlight the importance of this massive but little known environment currently under threat from warming and industrial development.

 Arctic Studies Center Staff